apetros/RAMSES_doc/interface/case.rst

    case.addRunObs('ON WT1a Pw') # observable Pw from injector WT1a

 .. warning:: Gnuplot should be installed and the executable in the OS Path.
-Please see :ref:`start_install_gnuplot`.
+Please see :ref:`start_installing_gnuplot`.

 Full list of functions
 ----------------------